 sector by providing funding, subject matter expertise, networking,

 and professional development opportunities.
-We work with young nonprofits created to solve problems in new ways or established nonprofits entering areas of work to do something innovative.
-The deadline to apply for The Greater Sum's 2019 Nonprofit Cohort is August 6th at 5pm Eastern.
+We work with young nonprofits created to solve problems in new ways or established nonprofits entering new areas of work to do something innovative.
+Our annual grant application opens in late spring with an August deadline.

 Our first round application is a straightforward Google Form.
-Here's a COPY you can download to prepare; you'll enter your responses directly into the form below.
-The application should not take you more than a few hours.
+Here's a COPY of last year’s application you’re welcome to review, although questions may change on the 2019 application.
+The application is not intended to take you more than a few hours to complete.
 Finalists will participate in a virtual pitch, which is a more significant time commitment.
-You're welcome to view our Pitch Deck Primer video from last year to learn more about the pitch process.
+You're welcome to view our Pitch Deck Primer video to learn more about the pitch process.

 AREAS WE FUND: